 The IRB is responsible for ensuring that risks to subjects in research are minimized.
 One way the IRB accomplishes this task is to review a study team's proposed procedures for reviewing study data and monitoring subject safety.
 This review is called data and safety monitoring, and the actual procedures involved vary from study to study.
 Monitoring is needed to ensure and enhance the safety of study subjects and also assures the scientific validity of the study (i.e., to protect the data and preserve its integrity).

-At time of initial IRB review, research personnel complete KC IRB Questionnaire F – Data Safety Monitoring describing their data and safety monitoring plan (DSMP), or the proposed procedure for reviewing study data and monitoring subject safety.
+At time of initial IRB review, for greater than minimal risk research and/or NIH-funded clinical trials, research personnel describe their data and safety monitoring plan (DSMP) in the IRB application.
 DSMPs are unique to each study, depending on the risks of the study, and may consist of anything from an annual review of enrollment data to a monthly review of complete study data by an independent board.

 Some DSMPs include a Data and Safety Monitoring Board (DSMB) or Data and Safety Monitoring Committee (DSMC), an independent monitoring entity that is tasked with completing review at specified intervals.
 Not all DSMPs will appoint a DSMB/DSMC.
 The DSMB/DSMC should be composed of members whose expertise and experience provide them the ability to note problems that should be addressed and make recommendations to ensure subject safety.
 Additionally, these reviewers should not possess a conflict of interest with the research, including a financial interest in the outcome of the research.